hlc1023/gen711_final/README.md

 ## Results

 ### FastQC Before and After Read Trimming
 The biggest differences in the plots given by the FastQC analysis is the adapter content graphs before and after the read trimming using trimmomatic.
 For both samples 02 and 04, the FastQC reports showed higher adapter content on the ends of the reads for the raw read files.
-After trimmomatic was used and then the FastQC reports wer run again, the adapter content for both samples were at almost zero.
+After trimmomatic was used and then the FastQC reports were run again, the adapter content for both samples were at almost zero.

-### blob_plots for species
+### Blob Plots for Genus
-blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0
+For each sample, we created graphs titled "blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0"
-This file takes multiple information from the reads of the sample and plots it out onto a graph.
-The info that can be seen on this graph includes the taxonomy for each read, the coverage, GC, and length of the contigs.
-Each spot represents one read, with the size of the spot representing the contig length.
+The pipeline for blobtools takes multiple different pieces of information from the contigs of the samples and plots them out onto graphs.
+The info that can be seen on this kind of graph includes the taxonomy for each read, the coverage, GC, and length of the contigs.
+Each spot represents one contig, with the size of the spot representing the contig length.
 On the graph for sample 02, it shows that most of the contigs belong to the genus Clostridiodes.
 In the graph for sample 04, most of the contigs belong to the genus Escherichia.
 There also appears to be more contamination in sample 04.
 The smaller orange spot located around the 10^0 coverage area on the graph show that there are shorter contigs that belong to organisms of other genera.
+#### Blob Plot for Sample 02
 ![02](images/02_blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)
+#### Blob Plot for Sample 04
 ![04](images/04_blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)